55ritesh/Recommendation-Engine---Fashion-Recommendation-Engine/README.md

 - Had to learn streamlit for creating graphical UI.

-- Setting the dependencies with proper version is the most critical
+- Setting the dependencies with proper version is the most critical.

 ## 📚Resources